 There’s actually no reason why it can't be - in fact - I just systemized it.

-There’s an Evergray eCourse now floating around in the universe called ‘Channeling Your Anxiety into Creativity’.
-(YUHS!)
+I created an Evergray eCourse called ‘Channeling Your Anxiety into Creativity’.
 It’s sizable and interactive, and I made a free, mini email course version of it covering the same concepts so that everyone can get in on the action, or just taste it before they go all in.
 (That means you!)

 These concepts include explaining the theory behind channeling anxiety, giving you the knowledge base necessary to start channeling, and understanding exactly how you'll channel anxiety - all while doling out some refreshing tidbits along the way.